Have you ever been cleaning out your cabinets and found an old tub of Creatine and asked yourself, does Creatine expire?

 Is It Safe To Use Expired Supplements

 Different supplements will have varying shelf lives.
-While you should be leary about consuming any product after its sell-by date, the only negative effect is that the potency of the product diminishes.
+So while you should be leary about consuming any product after its sell-by date, the only negative effect is that the potency of the product diminishes.

-It’s a good habit to buy new supplements once they expire to make sure you’re receiving all of the benefits.
+It’s a good habit to buy new supplements once they expire to ensure you’re receiving all of the benefits.

 If you’re finding supplements in your house that have gone bad, it’s most likely due to you not using them continuously.

-If you’re not consistently working out, you shouldn’t use supplements, no matter if they’re fresh or have expired.
+If you’re not consistently working out, you shouldn’t use supplements, whether they’re fresh or expired.

 What Does Expired Creatine Look Like